gan237/walcyrie/README.md

 <div align="center">
 <b>Achtung!</b>
 </div>
-	Each individual Litmus test will take 2:30hrs.
-A complete Litmus run will take 6*2:30hrs.
+	Each individual Litmus test will take 3:00hrs.
+A complete Litmus run will take 6*3:00hrs.
 	Each SV-COMP15 test will take 12:30hrs.
 A complete SVCOMP15 run will take 6*12:30hrs.

 	Use tail -f $cwd/runs/litmus/nohup.out to track the Litmus runs.
 	Use tail -f $cwd/runs/svcomp15/log.svcomp15.6.900s.$exe.$mm to track the SV-COMP15 runs.

+	A complete run takes about 4 days.
 <div align="right">
 <i>On a 3GHz CPU</i>.
 </div>